When looking at the tallest mountains in the United States, all of them are located in Alaska.

 If you look at Mount Elbert, you will see that it is generally capped with snow, even during the summer months.
 While this mountain is considered a relatively easy climb to get to the summit, weather changes are frequent and can make climbing more difficult.
 These include afternoon thunderstorms during the summer and snow anytime.

 Mount Elbert is named for Samuel Hitt Elbert, who was the governor of the Territory of Colorado between 1873 and 1874.
-In 1874, the first recorded person climbed Mount Elbert, Henry W. Stuckle.
+In 1874, the first recorded person to climb Mount Elbert was Henry W. Stuckle.

 While Mount Massive is a part of the Rocky Mountains, it is part of a particular section known as the Sawatch Range.
 One of the reasons for its name is that it has more area above 14,000 feet than any other mountain in the contiguous United States.